Best macro calculator for weight loss

 A macro calculator helps figure out how many carbs, proteins, and fats you need daily.
 It’s based on your weight, activity level, and weight loss goals.
 This tool ensures you get the right amount of each macronutrient for your goals.

-What are macronutrients and why are they important for weight loss?
+What are macronutrients, and why are they essential for weight loss?

-A good macro calculator looks at your age, gender, weight, height, body fat, activity level, and goals.
+A good macro takes into account your age, age range, gender, weight, height percentage, activity level, and goals.
 It calculates your Total Daily Energy Expenditure (TDEE) and sets a calorie deficit for weight loss.
-Look for features like adjusting for activity levels and setting custom macro ratios.
+Look for features that allow you to adjust for activity levels and set custom macro ratios.

 How do I calculate my Basal Metabolic Rate (BMR)?